malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Libet, B. (2004).
 Mind Time: The Temporal Factor in Consciousness.
 Cambridge, MA: Harvard University Press.

 * Linser, K and Goschke, T. (2007).
 Unconscious modulation of the conscious experience of voluntary control, Cognition, 104: 459–475.

+* Lycan, W. (1996) Consciousness and Experience.
+Cambridge, MA: MIT Press.

+* Lycan, W. (2004) The superiority of HOP to HOT.
+In R. Gennaro (ed.)
+2004, pp. 93–114.

 * Ma, W. J. (2019).
 Bayesian Decision Models: A Primer.
 Neuron, 104: 164–175.